 Within this system, our body’s natural receptors get stimulated by our body’s own endocannabinoids: molecules that have a structural similarity to molecules in the cannabis plant.
 These cannabis-like molecules move through our bodies, affecting our sensations and perceptions.
 Similarly, the effects of the cannabis plant occur when cannabis molecules (cannabinoids or phytocannabinoids) engage with our bodies’ cellular machinery and connect with cannabinoid receptors [2].

-Endocannabinoids (made by our body) and cannabinoids (made by plants) play vital parts at various junctions of the body’s systems, allowing the modulation of bodily events.
-For example, at an injury site, cannabinoids may be involved in sensitivity to pain.
+Endocannabinoids (made by our body) and cannabinoids (made by plants) play vital parts at various junctions of the body’s systems, allowing the modulation of activities.
 The endocannabinoid system’s complex interactions with our immune system, nervous system, and other systems form a bridge between mind and body [1].

 The entourage effect in relation to sexual experiences